 The Counseling Psychology program is committed to retaining and graduating students from diverse backgrounds and actively works with our admissions office and minority recruitment coordinator in the Department of Psychology, as well as with the College of Liberal Arts, the Graduate School, and the Office for Equity and Diversity.
-Just under half (42%) of our currently enrolled students identify themselves as ethnic/racial minorities or international students.
-Our current graduate students represent 16 undergraduate institutions, 10 states, and 3 countries.
+Half (50%) of our currently enrolled students and 46% of our alumni (within the last 5 years) identify themselves as ethnic/racial minorities or international students.
+Our current graduate students represent 13 undergraduate institutions, 7 states, and 1 country.

 We recognize that all students may be confronted with institutional, economic, social, cultural, and personal barriers that may impede their academic progress.
 We strive to create a nurturing and supportive environment that enables students to anticipate and overcome such barriers and to provide resources on campus and in the community that offer additional support.
 We also actively work with graduate students to compete for graduate funding designated for underrepresented groups seeking graduate education in psychology.
 In recent years, Counseling Psychology graduate students have received graduate funding from the APA Minority Fellowship Program and the MacArthur Scholars Program for the Study of Global Change.